nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka Cabinet approves to call floating solar power consultancy
+### Sri Lanka to seek consultant to study floating solar farm feasibility

 *2025-08-12 15:54:00* · [`economynextcom`](https://economynext.com/sri-lanka-cabinet-approves-to-call-floating-solar-power-consultancy-235754/) · `en`

-ECONOMYNEXT – Sri Lanka cabinet has approved a proposal for a consultancy firm to develop floating solar power panels in the island nation to reach its 70 percent carbon neutral target by 2030, Cabinet Spokesman Nalinda Jayatissa said.
+ECONOMYNEXT – Sri Lanka cabinet has approved a proposal for a consultancy firm to develop floating solar power plants in the island nation to reach its 70 percent carbon neutral target by 2030, Cabinet Spokesman Nalinda Jayatissa said.

+The consultant will help conduct feasibility and pre-feasibility studies on potential floating solar plant sites.

 The ruling National People’s Power government has aimed to be totally carbon neutral in 2050, ten years later than the previous administration’s goal.

 Related: Sri Lanka to start flora spatial mapping, eyes carbon credit trading

-The government’s Renewable Energy Resources Development Plan 2026 – 2030 has identified promising reservoirs with 3,000 megawatt estimated floating solar power based on the 10% median surface utilization, Cabinet Spokesman and Minister of Health and Media Jayatissa said.
+The government’s Renewable Energy Resources Development Plan 2026 – 2030 has identified promising reservoirs with 3,000 megawatt estimated floating solar power based on the 10 percent median surface utilization, Cabinet Spokesman and Minister of Health and Media Jayatissa said.

-“When you try to build solar panels on land, there is an issue of space because of limited land space.
-So, as an alternative, the government has focused on floating solar power panels,” he said.

 ...